jackyzha0/jackyzha0.github.io/content/thoughts/Postel's Law.md

 > Be conservative in what you send, be liberal in what you accept

-The principle is also known as Postel's law, after Jon Postel, who used the wording in an early specification of TCP.
+The principle is also known as Postel's law, after Jon Postel, who used the wording in an early specification of [[thoughts/TCP]].

 "It takes two to miscommunicate."
 A great listener, _or_ a skilled speaker, can resolve a lot of conflicts.